dalikewara/dalikewara.github.io/docs/index.md

 ## What does he do?

 Currently, he works at [![rctiplus logo](assets/images/logo/rctiplus.png#img-icon-wide-medium){ loading=lazy }](https://www.linkedin.com/company/rctiplus/){:target="_blank"} as a Software Engineer in
 Jakarta and focuses in back-end development.
-He also has worked as a Back-End Developer at [![vascomm logo](assets/images/logo/vascomm.png#img-icon-wide-large){ loading=lazy }](https://www.linkedin.com/company/vascomm/){:target="_blank"}
+Previously, he was worked as a Back-End Developer at [![vascomm logo](assets/images/logo/vascomm.png#img-icon-wide-large){ loading=lazy }](https://www.linkedin.com/company/vascomm/){:target="_blank"}
 in Sidoarjo for at least 4 years.